Meet the Board Members

 Co-chair, Academic Success and Student Retention Committee

-Elliot Knight is the executive director of the Alabama State Council on the Arts.
-An Opelika native, Knight holds three degrees from The University of Alabama, including a bachelor of arts in visual communication from New College, a master of arts in American studies and a PhD in interdisciplinary studies.
-He co-founded and developed the nationally recognized Black Belt 100 Lenses Program, a participatory photography and arts program that worked with high school students in 12 Alabama Black Belt counties in partnership with the Black Belt Community Foundation from 2007–2012.
-Knight developed and taught several courses in the UA Departments of Art History and American Studies and in the Honors College.
+Elliot Knight lives in Montgomery and works for the Alabama State Council on the Arts, where he is the visual arts program manager and director of the Georgine Clarke Alabama Artists Gallery.
+An Opelika native, Knight holds three degrees from The University of Alabama, including a bachelor of arts in visual communication, a master of arts in American studies and a PhD in interdisciplinary studies.
+He helped co-found and develop the nationally recognized Black Belt 100 Lenses Program, a participatory photography and arts program that worked with high school students in 12 Alabama Black Belt counties.
+Knight has developed and taught several courses at UA in the Department of Art History and in the Honors College.
 He also served as director of the Arts on Campus Living-Learning Community at UA.
-Knight served as an advisory board member for The Alabama Art Kitchen and the Beauty Amid Destruction project in Tuscaloosa.
-He serves as a board member for South Arts and the Montgomery Public Art Commission, as well as on the advisory boards of the Alabama Tourism Department and the UA Division of Community Affairs.
+Additionally, Knight has served as an advisory board member for The Alabama Art Kitchen and the Beauty Amid Destruction project.
+He serves as a board member for both the Montgomery Public Art Commission and the Montgomery Art Guild, as well as on the Montgomery Museum of Fine Arts junior executive board.

 Robin Preussel Phillips